 An examination of daily movements in the S&P500 index back to 2000 suggests that large changes by historical standards are 4% in either direction.
 From January 2000 to August 2008, there was a 0.31% chance of observing an increase of 4% or more in one day, and a 0.18% chance of seeing a reduction of 4% or more in one day.
 Therefore, 99.5% of movements in the S&P500 index during this period had daily swings of less than 4%.
-Prior to September 2008, the S&P500 index had only 7 days with massive 4% gains, but since September 2008, there have been 18 more such days.
-On the downside, before the current stock market meltdown, the S&P500 index had only 4 days with huge 4% or more losses, whereas during the recent panic, there were a further 25 such days.
-As mentioned previously, the changes since the end of 2008 have been significant though less severe in magnitude.
+Prior to September 2008, the S&P500 index had only 7 days with massive 4% gains, but since September 2008, there have been 12 more such days.
+On the downside, before the current stock market meltdown, the S&P500 index had only 4 days with huge 4% or more losses, whereas during the recent panic, there were a further 17 such days.

-This comparison is between more than 99 months and a shorter period of 36 months.
-During this time span of the global financial crisis, the 4% or more gain days chances increased five times while the chances of 4% or more loss days multiplied by 18 times.
+This comparison is between more than 99 months and less than six months.
+During this short time span of financial panic, the 4% or more gain days chances increased eighty times while the chances of 4% or more loss days multiplied by 32 times.
 Such movements in the S&P500 index are unprecedented.

 Alternative models of volatility can be compared on the basis of statistical significance, goodness of fit, forecasting VaR, calculation of daily capital charges, and optimality on a daily or temporally aggregated basis.
-As the focus of forecasting VaR is to calculate daily capital charges, subject to appropriate penalties, the most severe of which is temporary or permanent suspension from investment activities, the goodness of fit criterion used is the calculation of daily and mean capital charges, both before and after the 2008-09 global financial crisis.
+As the focus of forecasting VaR is to calculate daily capital charges, subject to appropriate penalties, the most severe of which is temporary or permanent suspension from investment activities, the goodness of fit criterion used is the calculation of daily and mean capital charges, both before and after the 2008-09 financial crisis.